scottslowe/learning-tools/terraform/aws/bastion-aws/README.md

 1. Place the files from the `terraform/aws/bastion-aws` directory of this GitHub repository into a directory on your local system.
 You can clone the entire "learning-tools" repository (using `git clone`) or just download the specific files from the `terraform/aws/bastion-aws` folder.

-2. Create a file named `terraform.tfvars` and populate it with the name of the AWS keypair you'd like to use for the instances and the flavor of the instances.
+2. Create a file named `terraform.tfvars` and populate it with the name of the AWS keypair you'd like to use for the instances, the AWS region to use, and the type (like "t2.micro") of the instances.
 Refer to [this URL](https://www.terraform.io/intro/getting-started/variables.html) for specific details on the syntax of this file.
-You can refer to the contents of `vars.tf` for the names of the variables that need to be defined.
+You can refer to the contents of `variables.tf` for the names of the variables that need to be defined.

 3. Run `terraform plan` to have Terraform examine the current infrastructure and determine what changes are necessary to realize the desired configuration.